 - Footwear (hiking shoes, hiking boots and mountaineering boots)

 Lowa is a relatively small German company which has been producing footwear for outdoor sports since 1923.
 Today it offers a wide range of footwear which includes everything from lightweight hiking shoes to technical boots for climbing the highest peaks.
 Lowa sets itself apart from other brands by equipping their shoes and boots only with polyurethane midsoles.
 Therefore, Lowa footwear is much more durable than boots and hiking shoes from other brands (read more about the advantages of polyurethane midsoles over EVA midsoles in our Hiking Footwear Guide).
 Besides from that, Lowa boots are made with incredible precision and feature sophisticated material technologies such as Gore-Tex, Vibram etc.

-Lowa’s best lines of footwear include the Renegade line (see Best Backapcking Boots) and the Innox line (see Best Lightweight Hiking Boots).
+Lowa’s best lines of footwear include the Renegade line and the Innox line (hiking boots from both lines are included in our list of Best Hiking Boots).
 Both lines feature both high-cut and low-cut boots/shoes with or without a Gore-Tex footbed.

 Headquarters: Utah, USA

 Produces: Clothing, packs, technical equipment, shelters and accessories